johnhof/mongoman/README.md

 # Validation

-**important:** using validations that to not apply to the property type will throw an error, to allow it to pass silenly, set mongo configuration `strict : false`
+**important:** using validations that do not apply to the property type will throw an error.
+To allow them to pass silently, set mongo configuration `strict : false`.

-any time `[]` is a function parameted, its is optional. anytime `[message]` is included, a default message will be used unless this parameter is set
+Any time `[]` is a function parameter, its is optional. any time `[message]` is included, a default message will be used unless this parameter is specified.